halfer/spiderling-utils/README.md

 web server to your app, making small interventions to:

 * Set your app's environment to a test mode if you wish;
-* Answer a special URL to detect if the system is up
+* Answer a special URL to detect if the system is up;
 * Detect static file requests so they can be passed straight to the web server;

 The tests for Spiderling Utils have their own routing file, [see here](https://github.com/halfer/spiderling-utils/blob/master/test/browser/scripts/router.php).